-- · They are compartmentalized. - They continuously exchange mass and energy with their environment. - They self-organize and regulate their spatiotemporal features. - They can move autonomously and grow, and are capable of development and evolution.

-- · They are capable of reproduction. - · They sense and communicate with their environment.
+- They are compartmentalized. - They continuously exchange mass and energy with their environment. - They self-organize and regulate their spatiotemporal features. - They can move autonomously, grow and are capable of development and evolution. - They are capable of reproduction. - They sense and communicate with their environment.

 In order to reduce the complexity of the objects under investigation, we do not primarily aim at the reconstitution of a whole functional synthetic cell.
-Instead, our research is subdivided into selected life processes, which we believe are most important for the proliferation of living cells, more specifically:
+Instead, our research is subdivided into the syntheses of selected life processes, which we believe are most important for the proliferation of living cells, more specifically:

 Energy supply: All active processes in living systems need a continuous supply of energy and materials, either harvested from the extracellular environment or transferred from other parts of the systems.
-In many cases, energy supply and storage is closely connected to cell metabolism, that is, to the enzymatically controlled conversion of energy into chemical substances required for certain processes and subsystems, or the conversion of nutrients into readily available energy components needed for performing cellular functions.
+In many cases, energy supply and storage is closely connected to the cell's metabolism, i.e. to the enzymatically controlled conversion of energy into chemical substances required for certain processes and subsystems, or the conversion of nutrients into readily available energy components needed for performing cellular functions.

 Metabolism: Metabolic processes are the hallmark of life.
 Besides their fundamental importance, they are central to industrial production processes.
 Metabolic reaction cascades and networks in biological cells are of impressive complexity.
-In MaxSynBio, we aim to reconstitute a fully functional metabolic cascade while reducing its complexity to a minimum.
+In MaxSynBio we aim to reconstitute a fully functional metabolic cascade while reducing its complexity to a minimum.
 As a proof of principle, but also to demonstrate a practical application, we focus on the CETCH cycle, a synthetic pathway that captures and converts CO2 into organic compounds.

-Growth: The term growth is used here in the context of cell development, that is, it refers to the increase in volume of a single cell.
-Cellular growth can happen either by gradually acquiring material from the extracellular medium or through fusion.
-Growth often precedes cell division.
+Growth: The term growth is used here in the context of cell development, i.e. it refers to the increase in volume of a single cell.
+Cellular growth can happen either by gradually acquiring material from the extracellular medium or by fusion.
+Growth often preceeds cell division.
 We consider both processes as key phenomena of proliferating cells.

 Replication and Division: A mother cell divides to produce two daughter cells.
 Before division can occur, the genomic information stored in chromosomes must be replicated, and the duplicated genome must be separated between cells.
-Generally, self-replication of an information carrier is considered to be the key causative reaction required for the emergence of life.
+Generally, self-replication of an information carrier is considered as the key causative reaction required for the emergence of life.
 In a synthetic cell, this information carrier might be DNA that is replicated with the help of polymerases.
 Alternatively, a self-replicating RNA-based system could also be used for simpler cellular designs.
-One type of division
+One type of division mechanism is binary fission, where the genetic material is segregated equally into two daughter cells.
+In order to divide, a cell has to be polarized.
+Cell polarity refers to spatial differences in the shape, structure, and function of cells.
+Almost all types of cells form polarity patterns which enable them to spatially segregate specialized functions.